-Camping is permitted only in designated campgrounds.
+Camping is permitted only in designated campgrounds (this includes backcountry campsites).
 You may camp at any combination of campgrounds for up to 14 days total between July 1 and Labor Day (first Monday in September), and up to 30 days the rest of the year.
 This rule does not apply to the Fishing Bridge RV Park.